VHP4Safety/cloud/docs/catalog.md

 ## xploreaop

-Shiny webapplication to visualize Adverse Outcome Pathway (AOP) networks.
-So far data has been included to interactively explore the AOPs for two liver outcomes: Cholestasis and Steatosis [[more info](service/xploreaop.md)]
+A web application to visualize Adverse Outcome Pathway (AOP) networks and interactively explore the AOPs for two liver outcomes, Cholestasis and Steatosis. [[more info](service/xploreaop.md)]